Some readers may find this priest’s considerations to be uncharitable toward his brother clergy.

 - Fr.
 Meyer assumes that any Catholic priest worth his salt would regard the risk of his physical health during an epidemic to be a duty, such that shirking it would be “cravenly wanting.”

 - Fr.
-Meyer assumes that Catholic layfolk would naturally hold “the deepest contempt for so cowardly a character” as a priest who would not administer the Sacraments during an epidemic.
+Meyer assumes that Catholic layfolk would naturally hold “the deepest contempt for so cowardly a character” for a priest who would not administer the Sacraments during an epidemic.

 - Fr.
 Meyer assumes that anyone would recognize and accept the truism that duties don’t cease to oblige as soon as they become difficult.